-Airbus’ entities (Airbus Helicopters, Airbus Aerial and Airbus Defence and Space) have partnered with the Civil Aviation Authority of Singapore (CAAS) to launch Skyways: a project designed to provide efficient, seamless delivery of small parcels to people and facilities across cities via drones
+Airbus’ entities (Airbus Helicopters, Airbus Aerial and Airbus Defence and Space - Intelligence) have partnered with the Civil Aviation Authority of Singapore (CAAS) to launch Skyways: a project designed to provide efficient, seamless delivery of small parcels to people and facilities across cities via drones

-In the future, airborne transport systems could help build businesses by making it easier to get products to customers without the need for shops or delivery trucks or even save lives by ditching the roads to airlift medical supplies across town.
+In the future, airborne transport systems could help build businesses by making it easier to get products to customers or even save lives by ditching the roads to airlift medical supplies across town.
 Later iterations could include delivering higher-value medical goods to disaster-hit regions, where roads may be impassable.

 Autonomous, fast and secure delivery of low-weight parcels in congested and inaccessible areas

 Ensures the safety of all airspace users and civilians whilst following aviation standards

 Interfaces with ATM (Air Traffic Management) and ATC (Air Traffic Control) for coordination of all flights